National Association of Social Workers (NASW) Credentials

 • Benefits: Identification and recognition by the public, employers, and colleagues as having demonstrated knowledge and experience beyond the entry level into the profession, acceptance by many insurance companies as eligible for third-party reimbursement, and satisfaction of one criterion for being listed in the NASW Register of Clinical Social Workers

-• Education Requirement: MSW from a CSWE accredited school with 20 hours of clinical coursework
+• Education Requirement: MSW from a CSWE-accredited program, with official transcript(s) showing successful completion of 20 credit hours of formal MSW-level clinical social work coursework.

 • Fees: $450